YanXiao3020y/Yan_Code/README.md

 # Yan_Code
-This is my homework that I complete from school
+This is the winter practice that I redid my homework that I completed from school (Santa Ana College) in C++.